CSC207-UofT/course-project-sports-agents/phase0/progress_report.md

 Isaiah began working on the Member class to allow the main user to add members to their list.
 Nazanin began implementing the PlayerStatManager, and other Player-focused stat classes, like predictor, and comparer.
-Samuel started working on the commannds.TeamStatManager (to allow the user to get statistical data for teams), commannds.TeamStatComparer (to allow the user to compare statistical data for teams), commannds.TeamStatPredictor, and Team.Team classes.
+Samuel started working on the commands.TeamStatManager (to allow the user to get statistical data for teams), commands.TeamStatComparer (to allow the user to compare statistical data for teams), commands.TeamStatPredictor, and Team.Team classes.
 Vishali focused on working on the Player.Player classes, which will store the necessary data to make statistical manipulations possible.
 Finally, Jack started working on the Match class,